jakobzhao/geog458/weeks/week02/javascript/readme.md

 > D. 2;

-**Question 11.** Please briefly describe how to launch the atom live server to port 5000 on localhost (127.0.0.1).  --  1 POINTS
+**Question 11.** Please briefly describe how to launch the atom live server to port 5000 on localhost (127.0.0.1).

-**Question 12.** Please list two ways to activate the inspector of Google Chrome.  -- 1 POINTS
+**Question 12.** Please list two ways to activate the inspector of Google Chrome.

 **Question 13.** Assume a repository of course material has already been cloned to your local computer.
 In the class, you have annotated some markdown files in the local repository as a convenient way to take notes.
 Do you think it is an appropriate way to do that?
 Please describe the reasons why.
-If it is not an appropriate, please list your suggestion. -- 3 POINTS
+If it is not an appropriate, please list your suggestion.

 You can find the answer to those questions [here](https://github.com/jakobzhao/geog458/blob/master/weeks/week02/javascript/answer.md).